migsc/cmdeagle/docs/_coverpage.md

 # cmdeagle <small>0.11.1</small>

-> A versatile cross-platform CLI application builder.
+> A declarative CLI application builder for any language.

-- Easily handle complex validation and parsing.
+- Define commands, arguments, and validation in a single config
-- Write command scripts in any language.
+- Write command scripts in any programming language
-- Build, distribute and run anywhere.
+- Package into self-contained executables for any platform

 [Reference](#reference)
 [Getting Started](#quick-start)